rust-lang/rust/active/0000-scoped-attributes-for-checked-arithmetic.md

-   result of the operation is left unspecified, as opposed to the entire program's meaning, as in C. The programmer would not be allowed to rely on a specific, or any, result being returned on overflow, but the compiler would also not be allowed to assume that overflow won't happen.
+   result of the operation is left unspecified, as opposed to the entire program's meaning, as in C. The programmer would not be allowed to rely on a specific, or any, result being returned on overflow, but the compiler would also not be allowed to assume that overflow won't happen and optimize based on this assumption.

+See also Appendix A.

-## Scoped attributes to control checking
+## Scoped attributes to control runtime checking

-This depends on [RFC PR 16][16] being accepted.
+This depends on [RFC 40][40] being implemented.

-Introduce an `overflow_checks` attribute which can be used to turn overflow checks on or off in a given scope. `#[overflow_checks(on)]` turns them on, `#[overflow_checks(off)]` turns them off.
-The attribute can be applied to a whole `crate`, a `mod`ule, an `fn`, or (as per [RFC PR 16][16]) a given block or a single expression.
+Introduce an `overflow_checks` attribute which can be used to turn runtime overflow checks on or off in a given scope. `#[overflow_checks(on)]` turns them on, `#[overflow_checks(off)]` turns them off.
+The attribute can be applied to a whole `crate`, a `mod`ule, an `fn`, or (as per [RFC 40][40]) a given block or a single expression.
 When applied to a block, this is analogous to the `checked { }` blocks of C#.
 As with lint attributes, an `overflow_checks` attribute on an inner scope or item will override the effects of any `overflow_checks` attributes on outer scopes or items.
-(Overflow checks can in fact be thought of as a kind of run-time lint.)
-Where overflow checks are in effect, overflow with the basic arithmetic operations on the built-in fixed-size integer types invokes `fail!()`.
+Overflow checks can, in fact, be thought of as a kind of run-time lint.
+Where overflow checks are in effect, overflow with the basic arithmetic operations and casts on the built-in fixed-size integer types will invoke task failure.
 Where they are not, the checks  are omitted, and the result of the operations is left unspecified (but will most likely wrap).

-Illustration:
+Significantly, turning `overflow_checks` on or off should only produce an observable difference in the behavior of the program, beyond the time it takes to execute, if the program has an overflow bug.

+Illustration of use:

     // checks are on for this crate
     #![overflow_checks(on)]